Comparing Implant Retained Dentures Vs. Conventional Dentures

 These completely replicate your upper and lower arches.

-Retention and stability completely depend on your existing bones and muscles.
+Retention and stability depend entirely on your existing bones and muscles.
 Adhesives and suction can be used to make it stay firm on the basal bone.

 Partial Dentures: